Annex-Engineering/TradRack/docs/klipper/G-Codes.md

 its module.

 ### TR_SERVO_DOWN
-`TR_SERVO_DOWN`: Moves the servo to bring the drive gear down.
-The selector must be moved to a valid lane before using this command.
+`TR_SERVO_DOWN [FORCE=<0|1>]`: Moves the servo to bring the drive gear down.
+The selector must be moved to a valid lane before using this command, unless FORCE is 1.
+If not specified, FORCE defaults to 0.
+The FORCE parameter is unsafe for normal use and should only be used when the servo is not attached to Trad Rack's carriage.

 ### TR_SERVO_UP
 `TR_SERVO_UP`: Moves the servo to bring the drive gear up.